orey/graph/graph_transformations/README.md

 Thi graph transformation fusions two graphs in a destructive or not destructive mode.

-### Other basic graph transformations to impelement
+### Other basic graph transformations to implement

 #### A column is a type indicator